Huawei executive Meng leaves Canada after US deal | DW | 24.09.2021

 As part of a hefty bail agreement of 10 million Canadian dollars ($7.3 million, €6.6 million) in 2018, Meng was confined to Vancouver and was monitored around the clock by private security.

-Chinese authorities arrested Michael Kovrig and Michael Spavor shortly after Canada arrested in 2018.
+Chinese authorities arrested Michael Kovrig and Michael Spavor on espionage charges days after Canada detained Meng in 2018.
 Countries labelled their detention "hostage diplomacy."

+A Chinese court sentenced Spavor to 11 years in prison last March, but there had been no decision on Kovrig's case.

+At the time Trudeau called Spavor's sentence "unacceptable and unjust," adding that the charges were "trumped up."

 "These two men have been through an unbelievably difficult ordeal.
 For the past 1,000 days, they have shown strength, perseverance and grace and we are all inspired by that," Trudeau said.